kirillseva/ruigi/README.md

 Ruigi has two simple concepts that you need to understand in order to use it.
 The first one is the concept of a **target**.

-A target in an abstraction of an output of a computation that also encloses methods for reading and writing.
+A target is an abstraction of an output of a computation that also encloses methods for reading and writing.
 For example, a `.csv` file can be a valid target.
 [Here](https://github.com/kirillseva/ruigi/blob/master/R/csv_target.R) is how it is defined in Ruigi.
-And then to use this target you can just define it like
+To use this target you can just define it like

 ```r
 target <- CSVtarget$new("~/Desktop/output.csv")